 "Allowing people to have choices.
 Isn't that what freedom's all about?"

 "... the US has let the insurance companies away with dictating what they will or will not cover.
-It is about time that they had a universal health care system where it is the needs of the patient that dictates the care they receive not a faceless HMO in a call centre.
+It is about time that they had a universal health care system where it is the needs of the patient that dictates the care they receive not a faceless HMO in a call center.
 While National Health Service in the UK far from perfect at least it tries to put the patient first and most if not all contraception is free, though persuading people to use it is another issue altogether."
 1

 2012-AUG-01: Congressional politicians enter fray:

 Requiring health insurance companies to give female employees the option of receiving free preventative care in their health insurance plans at no cost to their employers caused two Republican lawmakers to describe the mandate as an massive attack on American culture.

 Rep Mike Kelly (R-PA) is a well known opponent of abortion access.
 He used the language of President F.D.
 Roosevelt's "Day of Infamy" speech to describe the HHS mandate.
 Kelly said that 2012-AUG-01, the date when the regulation became effective, will "live in infamy" along with two other dates: 1941-DEC-07 when the Empire of Japan attacked Pearl Harbor, and 2001-SEP-11 when the 9/11 terrorists attacked the World Trade Center.
 He said: